 One of her purchasers read the book over the phone to a friend who owned a chain of Hallmark stores in Grand Rapids, Michigan.
 The owner called Carol and purchased a case of 100 books, which quickly sold out.
 (Naturally, people who shop at Hallmark stores are bucket fillers because they are thinking of others.)
 The astounding book sales sparked interest with the Hallmark Retail division.
 Hallmark advertised the book in their Easter 2007 catalog that was distributed to 200 Hallmark Gold Crown stores around the U.S. As a result, the book sold 10,000 copies, beginning a nation-wide bucketfilling movement.

 Before long, educators around the country were calling to schedule school assemblies and staff workshops to help them create their own “bucketfilling school.”
-In the first fourteen years, a small team of certified teachers gave 3,000 Bucket Fillers presentations in more than 1,200 primary schools around the world, thus creating “bucketfilling schools.”
+In the first fifteen years, Carol and a small team of certified teachers have given nearly 3,000 presentations to over 1,300 organizations worldwide, teaching the bucketfilling concept to nearly 500,000 people throughout the U.S., Canada, Australia, and China, thus creating “bucketfilling schools.”
 For more than a decade, many schools continue to use bucket filling as their main character development program.

-Our Bucket Fillosophy is to help all ages grow in kindness, self-control, resilience and forgiveness, all leading to a happier life.
-We do this through our publications, presentations, and products, teaching the three rules that lead to greater happiness:
+Carol’s Bucket Fillosophy is to help all ages grow in kindness, self-control, resilience and forgiveness, all leading to a happier life by teaching the three rules that lead to greater happiness:

 - Be a bucket filler.
 Be kind.

 - Do your best not to dip.
 Don’t be mean.

 - Use your lid.
 Protect your bucket and the buckets of others.